manjaro/mdd/README.md

 python mdd.py --log INFO
 ```

 By default MDD tries to use [inxi](https://smxi.org/docs/inxi.htm) for gathering information about the system.
-For debugging this can be be deactivated:
+For debugging this can be deactivated:

 ```bash
 MDD_DISABLE_INXI=1 python mdd.py